Retrotink/Replay-7-Zero/Build Instructions/readme.md

 NOTE: Make sure the LED is straight and flush so it will all fit in the case correctly<br>
 Turn the pcb over and solder both pins down and trim the extra length off<br>
 Inspect the LED to ensure it is flush and straight as possible<br>
+### VOLTAGE TEST (requires volt meter)<br>
+TEST 1<br>
+At this point you can connect the battery to the Replay-7-Zero board and make sure nothing is underneath<br>
+You can plug in a USB charger and see if the red light comes on on the charger.
+If not, turn off circuit board, check your work<br>
+TEST 2<br>
+For this test, you can unplug the USB charger, then power on the Replay-7-Zero board<br>
+The LED should be visible on the bottom side.
+If so, proceed to the next step<br>
+TEST 3<br>
+With your volt meter, test that voltage is between 4.7-5.1 volts.
+If it is within that range, power off, disconnect battery and continue build<br?
+If it is lower than 4.7V, with a small flat blade screw driver, turn the screw on the DC controller counter clock wise, just a very little bit and test voltage.
+Try and get it slightly up to between 4.7V and no more than 5.05V.<br>
+If it is higher than 5.1V, turn the screw on the DC controller clock wise, say from 1 oclock to 2 oclock and test voltage again to get it between the acceptable value.<br>
+Once the DC voltage is set correctly, turn off the pcb, disconnect that battery.<br>
+It is recommended that you put something like a drop of finger nail polish on the screw to keep it from turning.
+Do not use glue!<br>
+### Tactile switches (back side)<br>
+There are 3 tactile switches that mount on the back side of the board.
+When you put them in the pcb, you can close the pins together some so it holds onto the pcb better.<br>
+Turn the board over and solder one pin, then check to make sure button is flush<br>
+solder the remaining pins and repeat for the other 2 buttons<br>
+### Raspberry Pi Zero 2w (rpi)<br>